-A nurse will call you within five days of your procedure to give you important instructions and answer any questions you have.
+A nurse will call you within 5 days of your procedure.
+The nurse will give you important instructions and answer any questions you have.

 - If you do not understand English well enough to understand the instructions from the nurse or the details of the procedure, tell us right away.
 We will arrange for a hospital interpreter to help you.
-A family member or friend cannot interpret for you. - Most patients need blood tests done on the day of the procedure.
+A family member or friend cannot interpret for you. - Most patients need blood tests done before this procedure.
+We may be able to do your blood tests when you arrive for your procedure.
 We will tell you if we need a blood sample before that day. - If you take any blood-thinning medicines (such as Coumadin, Lovenox, Fragmin, or Plavix), you may need to stop taking the medicine for 3 to 9 days before your procedure.
 Do NOT stop these medicines unless your doctor or nurse has told you to do so.
-We will give you instructions as needed.
+We will give you instructions as needed. - You must arrange for a responsible adult to drive you home after your procedure and stay with you the rest of the day.
+You cannot drive yourself home or take a bus, taxi, or shuttle alone.